Labor cost · Scheduling · Operations · Retention

 Run an SPLH audit before touching the schedule #

 Sales per labor hour (SPLH) is total sales divided by total labor hours for a period.
-Higher is more efficient.
-The metric tells you whether your scheduled labor produced enough revenue to be worth the cost.
+Higher is better.
+It tells you whether the labor you scheduled actually produced enough revenue to be worth what you paid for it.

 SPLH = Total Sales ÷ Total Labor Hours